SAMPLE FAQ: Milk pimples (blebs, blisters)

 One thought is that pimples are caused by milk leaking from a milk duct and spreading under parts of the nipple skin.
 While most pimples are circular, we have also seen star- and irregularly-shaped pimples in which milk seemed to track under the skin, supporting this idea.
 This errant milk would cause the body to react with painful inflammation.

 Another idea is that the milk has certain properties that makes it clot more easily, such as an abnormal breast microbiome (subacute mastitis) or the nature of the milk itself.
+Such clots may be unable to pass through the opening of the milk duct at the surface of the nipple.
 Indeed, milk pimples and plugged ducts often develop around the same time, and it is possible they are both signs of the same problem.

 Mothers who get milk pimples tend to get plugged ducts around the same time.
 Both are more common in mothers with a large milk supply.

 Milk pimples can cause blanching of the nipples (nipple vasospasm) on one or both nipples.